doubleqiao/C-log/README.md

   Such error is because using the BRACKET for the Eigen matrix.
 So using parenthesis instead.
 - 10.When using std::vector<> and its corresponding function "push_back", do not forget to "clear" the vector when it is necessary.
-- 11.Dependency: crobot_element -> crobot -> EKF
+- 11.Dependency: crobot_element -> crobot -> EKF /
-  Wrong practice "crobot_element, crobot -> EKF"
+  Wrong practice "crobot_element, crobot -> EKF"/
-  Right practice "crobot_element -> crobot", "crobot -> EKF"
+  Right practice "crobot_element -> crobot", "crobot -> EKF"/
   Check the dependency tree.

 - 12.sensor_msgs::PointCloud needs to be resized before you could properly use them.
 I guess.